 Course Design & Development Process

-It is recommended that faculty follow the adopted course design and development process for online courses to support quality standards for online learning.
-The full course development process timeline is 10 to 14 weeks, with an additional 3 to 4 weeksleft before the start of the term to allow for pre-semester preparation.
+We recommend that faculty follow the following adopted course design and development processes for online courses to support quality standards for online learning.
+The full course development process timeline spans 10 - 14 weeks, leaving an additional 3 - 4 weeks before the start of the term to allow for pre-semester preparation.
 The time needed to develop a course depends on many factors and will vary from instructor to instructor.
 The UAH instructional designer is available to collaborate with faculty members during the process.

 The course design and development process consist of the following seven interrelated phases.